erionpc/web5-poc/README.md

-# web5-poc
+# Web5 POC
-POC for a web application built on Web5.js
+POC for a web application built on Web5.js, for https://web5.devpost.com.